Kitware/ParaView/Web/Documentation/guides/ipython/README.md

 ## Introduction

-The goal of that integration is to be able from iPython to create a PostProcessing notebook that will let the user create post-processing pipeline and visualization inside iPython.
-This will rely underneath on ParaViewWeb and therefore ParaView on the computational cluster.
-All the interactions will be achieved within iPython.
+The goal of the integration is to be able to create a PostProcessing notebook from iPython that allows the user to generate a post-processing pipeline and visualization inside iPython.
+To accomplish this, ParaViewWeb and, thus, ParaView are required on the computational cluster.
+All of the interactions will occur within iPython.

 ## iPython-notebook